realness-online/web/docs/architecture.md

 ![Realness](../src/style/icons.svg)

-Most of the application is a static Progressive web app.
+Most of the application is a static progressive web app.
 All of the heavy lifting is done at the edge on device.
 The server handles authorization and storage.

 ## Birds Eye View